-[Updated September, 2019] Gillette recently launched a razor with a two-blade cartridge, the Gillette SkinGuard, specifically designed for men with sensitive skin and prone to razor bumps.
+[Updated December, 2019] Gillette recently launched a razor with a two-blade cartridge, the Gillette SkinGuard, specifically designed for men with sensitive skin and prone to razor bumps.
 Has Gillette made a strategic retreat from the “razor blade wars?”
+Is this new Gillette razor for you?
 I picked one up to try for myself.

 Razor Bumps And The Gillette SkinGuard Razor